rosa-as-a-service/rh.rosa/README.md

-# rh.rosa
+# Ansible Collection - rh.rosa

-Red Hat ROSA lifecycle Ansible Collection
+Documentation for the collection.